We’ve definitely discovered that self-isolation is tough, but one thing is clear: pets make everything better.

 Sure, working or studying from home has its perks.
 Trackpants are an acceptable choice for your morning meeting or lecture.
 Zoom backgrounds mean you can work from bed and no one will know.
 No commute to uni means you can get from the desk to the couch for a night of Netflix in record time.

-But for many of us, the best part of self-isolation may be working side-by-side with our animal companions.
+But for many of us, working side-by-side with our animal companions is the biggest perk of all.

-Since the uni’s operations have moved online, members of La Trobe’s community have taken to social media to share photos and videos of their beloved pets under hashtags #petsoflatrobe and #petsatlatrobe.
+When the uni’s operations moved online as part of the response to COVID-19, members of La Trobe’s community took to social media to share photos and videos of their beloved pets under hashtags #petsoflatrobe and #petsatlatrobe.
 The phenomenon kicked off when our very own Vice-Chancellor tweeted a photo of his very good dogs.

-The University’s even gone head-to-head with other institutions on a national scale in the #AusUniPetWars hashtag.
+The University even went head-to-head with other institutions on a national scale in the #AusUniPetWars hashtag.

 Here, we take a look at some of the very best pets La Trobe has to offer.*